 Locate the fuel injector that you're gonna' test and disconnect it from its electrical connector.
 The fuel injector may have a metal clip securing the connector to the fuel injector, which you'll need to press in order to unlock the connector to remove it (photo 3).
 Or the connector will have a plastic locking tab integrated into it that needs to be pressed as you gently pull back on the connector (photo 1).

 Some fuel injector connectors don't have a press-able metal clip and with this type of connector, you'll need to remove this metal clip from the fuel injector connector first.

 Once the fuel injector connector is removed, insert the fuel injector Noid light into it.
 The Noid light should fit into the connector as easily as the fuel injector it mates to.
 Do not force the Noid light into the fuel injector connector if you encounter resistance from it, instead, choose another Noid light from the kit that will easily slip into the fuel injector connector.

-If the Noid light flashed on and off and this flashing was comparable to the fuel injector connector next to it, then this result indicates the the fuel injector is getting power (usually in the form of 10 to 12 Volts) and that the fuel injection computer is providing a fuel injector pulse signal to activate it.
+If the Noid light flashed ON and OFF and this flashing was comparable to the fuel injector connector next to it, then this result indicates the fuel injector is getting power (usually in the form of 10 to 12 Volts) and that the fuel injection computer is providing a fuel injector pulse signal to activate it.
 Also, this test result eliminates the electrical end of the fuel injector circuit as the cause of the problem or misfire.

-If the Noid light DID NOT flash on and off, this result indicates the the fuel injector is either NOT getting power (usually in the form of 10 to 12 Volts) or that the fuel injection computer is NOT providing a fuel injector pulse signal to activate it.
+If the Noid light DID NOT flash ON and OFF, this result indicates the fuel injector is either NOT getting power (usually in the form of 10 to 12 Volts) or that the fuel injection computer is NOT providing a fuel injector pulse signal to activate it.
 With this result, you have confirmed that the electrical part of the fuel injector circuit is at fault.